NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - NC State's games this year have hit the over on two of four set point totals (50%).

-- The Wolf Pack put up 31.8 points per game, comparable to the 33.3 per contest the Bulldogs surrender.

-- NC State is 2-0 against the spread and 2-0 overall in games when it scores more than 33.3 points.
+- NC State is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.3 points.

-- When NC State churns out over 485.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that NC State totals over 485.0 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Wolf Pack have turned the ball over six times this season, two fewer than the Bulldogs have forced (8).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.